Papa John's: 2010s

 On July 11, 2018, news outlets reported that during a conference call with the marketing agency Laundry Service that was working under contract for Papa John's, Schnatter had used the word "nigger" by saying "Colonel Sanders called blacks niggers and Sanders never faced public backlash."
 Schnatter said that referencing the quote by the KFC founder was meant to convey his dislike for racism.
 After the call, the owner of the marketing agency moved to end their contract with Papa John's.
 Schnatter resigned as chairman of the board on the day the incident was reported.

 After the incident, Ritchie apologized in an open letter, and ordered the company's workforce to undergo bias and diversity training.

-On July 26, 2018, John Schnatter filed a lawsuit against Papa John's Pizza to give him access to the company's internal books and records after they fired him from the company after the teleconference call scandal.
+On July 26, 2018, Schnatter filed a lawsuit against Papa John's Pizza to give him access to the company's internal books and records after they fired him from the company following the teleconference call scandal.
 He describes the company's procedures as an "unexplained and heavy-handed way" to cut ties between him and the company that he founded.
 In addition to preventing him from accessing information, the corporation also implemented a poison pill strategy in order to limit Schnatter's chances of buying back a majority stake in the company.

 On February 4, 2019, it was announced that the activist hedge fund Starboard Value, which had played a large role in turning around the troubled Olive Garden restaurant chain, would be investing $200 million into Papa John's Pizza and that Starboard could possibly invest an additional $50 million by March 29, 2019.
 It was simultaneously announced that Starboard Value CEO Jeff Smith would become the new Papa John's chairman and that Anthony Sanfilippo, former CEO of the gaming company Pinnacle Entertainment, would be another addition to the company's board.
 Following that announcement, Ritchie said that he hoped the deal would put an end to the ongoing feud with Schnatter, telling CNBC's David Faber, "Obviously, we're very hopeful that we can bring John along."
 However, Schnatter has expressed concerns that Ritchie is not the right executive for Papa John's.